Treatment of Pain

 • Prescription of only small amounts (requiring frequent visits for refills)

-• Urine drug screening to monitor treatment adherence (ie, to confirm that patients are taking the drugs and not diverting them)
+• Urine drug screening and testing to monitor treatment adherence (ie, to confirm that patients are taking the medications and not diverting them)

 • No refills for “lost” prescriptions